hnesland/aselektriskbureau/README.md

 * ~~Breakout ringtone to support using high voltage bells (include Open Hardware circuit diagram.)~~ I'd still like to do this, but the phone I'm using turns out to just have fake bells and a speaker on the back, so I won't be implementing it for this build.

 * Hardware filter for pulses to simplify code?
+This shouldn't be necessary, but until I move from the main code rewrite to messing with the hardware, I won't know.

 * Simple baseboard for Pi and audio card, with any necessary amplification implemented cleanly.